heptarch/heptarch.github.io/drafts/demon.md

 <i>Child, what should you like to do?</i>

+She leaves her friends by the breakwater and ducks into the culvert behind Ede & Ravenscroft.
-Ellen enters a culvert beside Ede & Ravenscroft, enters the lift, and as it begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.
+As the lift begins its slow descent to the tunnels, she feels as if she is becoming her true self once more.

 <i>Child, what should you like to do?</i>